Rattan shield: Use

-The Rattan Teng Pai was a common shield type employed by the armies of the Ming as it is cheap, light, flexible, and durable, greatly outperforming comparable wooden shields.
-As rattan has no wood grain, it does not split.
+The Rattan shield Teng Pai was a common shield type employed by the armies of the Ming as it is cheap, light, flexible, and durable, greatly outperforming comparable wooden shields and metal shields.
+As rattan has no wood grain, it does not split easily.

-However, rattan does not grow in the climate of Northern China, so troops equipped from that region bore Yuan Pai (圓牌, 'Round shield'), made of willow wicker and covered with leather or rawhide.
+However, rattan does not grow in the climate of Northern China, so troops equipped from that region bore yuan pai ('round shield'), made of willow wicker and covered with leather or rawhide.

 The average size of a Ming period rattan shield was roughly the same size as a small Viking shield and rarely featured metal bosses (although exceptions do exist), unlike similar shields in Tibet and Southeast Asia.

+During the fall of the Ming dynasty, Southern Ming general Koxinga (Zheng Chenggong), inherited a large fleet of marines (former pirates) from his father Zheng Zhilong.
+While mainland China was lost to the Qing Manchus (Later Jin), Koxinga invaded the island of Formosa (Taiwan), which at the time was the colony of the Dutch.
+Koxinga successfully defeated the Dutch and founded the Kingdom of Tungning on Taiwan.
+While the Kingdom of Tungning did not last long until the Qing forces took over.
+The Qing wrote on their encounter with Tungning's army: "The rebels wore quilts, had tiger skins on the body, and many of them held rawhide, rattan shields."
+This shows that the concept of the Tiger clothed rattan shielders started during the Ming-Zheng era.
+Zheng Chenggong called the "Tiger Guard".

+During the Qing dynasty, an elite special forces troop emerged wearing a tiger uniform, the Tiger-Skinned Rattan Shield Soldiers.
+The name "Tigers of War" was given to them by European missionaries.